 ML: Listen.
 Serve.
 Empathize.
 Foster a member-focused culture.
 Think before you speak.
 Communicate clearly and honestly.
 Be candid about challenges.
 Be compassionate.
 Support.
 Mentor.
 Be humble.
 Develop — yourself and your staff.
 Embrace change.
 Lead.
 Represent credit union values.
 Adapt.
 Inform.
 Encourage.
 Look over the horizon.
 Prepare.
 Be positive and constructive.
 Be curious.
 Maintain a sense of humor and wonder.

 What would you most like to be remembered for as CEO at SECU?

 ML: That I helped sustain the SECU focus on serving members and our employees and improving their lives.

 Our First Exit Interview

 Just retired, Jenny Lorenz looks back on 35 years of change and a legacy of leadership at Linn Area Credit Union in Cedar Rapids, IA.
 Check it out here.

-So, what are your plans now?
-How will you start off your retirement?
+What are your plans now?
+How will you start your retirement?

 ML: After COVID restrictions lessen do some international travel with my wife, Jo.
 Plan to take a week at the beach to decompress and watch the waves come and go!